AI music release guide

 Document AI use honestly

 Keep internal notes about the AI tool used and the human work added.
-Follow distributor/platform disclosure prompts when asked.
+Follow distributor or platform disclosure prompts when asked.

 Can I put Suno songs on Spotify?